 We did not audit the financial statements of certain subsidiaries.
 Those financial statements were audited by other auditors.
 Therefore, our opinion, insofar as it relates to those subsidiaries, is based solely on the reports of the other auditors.
-As of December 31, 2020 and 2019, the assets of these subsidiaries constitute 37% and 49%, respectively, of the consolidated total assets.
-For the years ended December 31, 2020 and 2019, the operating revenue of these subsidiaries constitute 42% and 51%, respectively, of the consolidated operating revenue.
+As of December 31, 2021 and 2020, the assets of these subsidiaries constitute 35% and 37%, respectively, of the consolidated total assets.
+For the years ended December 31, 2021 and 2020, the operating revenue of these subsidiaries constitute 34% and 42%, respectively, of the consolidated operating revenue.

 We did not audit the financial statements of ALT International Co., Ltd (Cayman), which represented the investments accounted for using equity method.
 Those statements were audited by another auditor, whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for ALT International Co., Ltd (Cayman), is based solely on the report of another auditor.
-The investment in ALT International Co., Ltd (Cayman) accounted for using the equity method both constituted 1% of the consolidated total assets at December 31, 2020 and 2019, and the related share of loss of associates accounted for using equity method constituted (3)% and 0%, respectively, of consolidated profit after tax for the years then ended.
+The investment in ALT International Co., Ltd (Cayman) accounted for using the equity method constituted 0% and 1%, respectively, of the consolidated total assets at December 31, 2021 and 2020, and the related share of loss of associates accounted for using equity method constituted (2)% and (3)%, respectively, of consolidated profit after tax for the years then ended.

-The Company has prepared its parent company only financial statements as of and for the years ended December 31, 2020 and 2019, on which we have issued an unmodified opinion with other matter paragraph.
+The Company has prepared its parent company only financial statements as of and for the years ended December 31, 2021 and 2020, on which we have issued an unmodified opinion with other matter paragraph.